-MedAcuity, as described by Susan Jones, provides high-end critical software for 8 of the top 10 global healthcare companies.
+MedAcuity, as described by Susan Jones, provides high-end critical software for eight of the top 10 global healthcare companies.
 Some of their projects include products such as infusion pumps, cardiac defibrillators, surgical imaging systems, implantable heart pumps, wireless mobile medical diagnostic devices, intra-aortic balloon pumps, medication-dosing analytic systems, robotic surgery systems, in vitro diagnostics devices, and cybersecurity.

 North Shore InnoVentures, represented by Martha Farmer, is based in Beverly, Massachusetts, and is an incubator for young biotech and cleantech companies.
-To date, they have supported 41 companies, creating 270 jobs and securing $177M in investments and grants.
+To date, they have supported 41 companies, creating 270 jobs and securing $177 million in investments and grants.
 One of their clients, ArticSand, just got acquired for $68 million.

 Elizabeth Reczek described SeqLL (which stands for Sequence the Lower Limit), which provides True Single Molecule Sequencing (tSMS™) of DNA.
 Dr. Reczek discussed the benefits of SeqLL's procedure in comparison to typical PCR technology in which copies of DNA are made to grow a big enough sample to process.
-The PCR technology technique can introduce significant errors into the results, while SeqLL's tSMS™ technology literally sequences millions of individual molecules at once with a very clever technique that Liz presented in our meeting.
+The PCR technology technique can introduce significant errors into the results, while SeqLL's tSMS™ technology sequences millions of individual molecules at once with a clever technique that Liz presented in our meeting.